hayotensor/mesh-template/CONTRIBUTING.md

 * In general, when naming a pull request instead of a commit, it's best to highlight the major change in its title instead of listing all modifications.
-Also, if a pull request makes significant changes to the library, it's best to give a high-level description in the title instead of a technical one: compare `Implement decentralized parameter averaging` with `Add mesh.client.averaging`.
+Also, if a pull request makes significant changes to the library, it's best to give a high-level description in the title instead of a technical one: compare `Implement decentralized parameter averaging` with `Add subnet.client.averaging`.

 For more on the philosophy of easy-to-review pull requests, read these
 guides: [1](https://mtlynch.io/code-review-love/)